Otto cycles with a quantum planar rotor: Introduction

 One predominantly studied working medium is the harmonic oscillator, due to its mathematically well-understood behaviour.
-Unfortunately, it was shown that the harmonic oscillator does not have the capacity for genuine quantum effects on the performance of a standard Otto cycle: a homogeneous scaling of the energy levels with respect to the work parameter $\lambda$ representing the periodic piston modulation of the harmonic frequency, $E_n(\lambda) = \lambda \hbar\omega (n + 1/2)$ implies classical behavior \cite{gelbwaser-klimovsky_single-atom_2018}.
+Unfortunately, it was shown that the harmonic oscillator does not have the capacity for genuine quantum effects on the range of parameters at which a standard Otto cycle operates as an engine or refrigerator: A homogeneous scaling of the energy levels with respect to the work parameter $\lambda$ representing the periodic piston modulation of the harmonic frequency, $E_n(\lambda) = \lambda \hbar\omega (n + 1/2)$ implies classical operation modes \cite{gelbwaser-klimovsky_single-atom_2018}.
 Moreover, the same applies to any Otto cycle in which the cyclic modulation of the Hamiltonian implies a simple proportionality of the energy spectrum, $E_n(\lambda) \propto \lambda^k$.

 Here we will consider the quantum planar rotor as a continuous-variable working medium for the quantum Otto cycle.
 This is in contrast to and a complement of previous theoretical works employing the rotor as an autonomous piston degree of freedom for engines \cite{PhysRevE.95.062131, seah2018work,roulet2018autonomous, puebla2022open, PhysRevE.109.024108}.
 Angular momentum quantization can lead to genuinely non-classical phenomena in the free evolution of a single planar rotor \cite{stickler2018probing} as well as in the dynamics of coherently interlocked rotors \cite{PhysRevE.99.042202}.
 Experimental demonstrations of rotor-based machines could be based on molecular rotors, the quantum dynamics of which is nowadays routinely observed and controlled with help of tailored laser pulses \cite{koch2019quantum,Park2015} .
-Another platform to realize planar rotor analogues and rotor engines is circuit QED \cite{jain1984mutual} , where the Josephson phase plays the role of the rotor angle.
+Another platform to realize planar rotor analogues and rotor engines is circuit QED \cite{jain1984mutual}, where the Josephson phase plays the role of the rotor angle.
 Finally, state-of-the-art experiments in levitated optomechanics with rigid nanorotors are steadily approaching the quantum regime \cite{Kuhn:17, stickler_quantum_2021,rademacher2022measurement,arita2023cooling,kamba2023nanoscale}.

 We will formulate the theoretical model of a planar rotor subjected to an externally modulated potential in the four strokes of the paradigmatic Otto cycle (Section \ref{sec_model}) and investigate the classical and quantum predictions for two physically motivated examples, sketched in Fig.~\ref{fig_Engines}: The first one is a rotating electric dipole in the presence of an electric field of alternating strength in the plane of rotation (Section \ref{sec_el}).
 We show that the so defined Otto cycle, assuming ideal quenches of the electric field and full thermalization in between, always performs worse in the quantum case.
 Both the operation regimes as an engine or refrigerator and the energy output decrease in comparison to the classical case.
 The second example is a dipole in a magnetic field of alternating strength perpendicular to the rotation plane (Section \ref{sec_mag}).
 Here we show that the classical rotor operates neither as an Otto engine nor as a refrigerator, whereas the quantum rotor does, when the cold stroke of the Otto cycle is operated in the low-excitation regime.
 This constitutes a genuine advantage enabled by angular momentum quantization.
 We briefly conclude our study in Section \ref{sec_conclusions}.